-The provincial organization representing parents' voice in public education.
+The provincial organization representing parents on school councils in Alberta.

 Parents bring a valuable perspective to the establishment and review of provincial goals for education and the success of all students.

 ASCA advocates on behalf of member school council parents with the Education Ministry to affect positive change in Alberta schools.

 Parents on school councils shape the future of Alberta's public education system with input through advocacy resolutions presented at the ASCA provincial Annual General Meeting (AGM).

 To influence change in education, school councils in Alberta identify issues affecting ECS-12 students that they would like addressed, changed or resolved, and submit a Proposed Advocacy Resolution Form to ASCA for the discussion and consideration of members attending the AGM.

 Resolutions that receive majority support from voting parent school council members at the AGM become belief statements, or directives for action, and form advisory positions as Advocacy Policy of the association.

 Advocacy Policy is the direction, or guiding statements that represent the views of ASCA members and are presented as the collective voice, or perspective, of parents on school councils in Alberta.